 In order to obtain the modified exposure to the underlying shares that the securities provide, investors must be willing to accept (i) an investment that may have limited or no liquidity and (ii) the risk of not receiving any amount due under the securities if we default on our obligations.
-All payments on the securities are subject to the credit risk of
+All payments on the securities are subject to the credit risk of Citigroup Inc.

-KEY TERMS Underlying shares: Shares of the Energy Select Sector SPDR [®] Fund (NYSE Arca symbol: "XLE") (the "underlying share issuer" or "ETF") Aggregate stated principal amount: \$ Stated principal amount: \$10 per security Pricing date: December , 2014 (expected to be December 30, 2014) Issue date: January , 2015 (three business days after the pricing date) Valuation date: March , 2016 (expected to be March 30, 2016), subject to postponement if such date is not a scheduled trading day or if certain market disruption events occur Maturity date: April , 2016 (expected to be April 4, 2016) Payment at maturity: For each \$10 stated principal amount security you hold at maturity: If the final share price is greater than the initial share price: \$10 + the leveraged return amount, subject to the maximum return at maturity If the final share price is less than or equal to the initial share price: \$10 × the share performance factor

-If the final share price dec lines from the initial share pri ce, your payment at maturity will be less, and possibly significantly less, than the \$10 stated principal amount per security.
-You s should not invest in the securi ties unless you are willing and able to bear the risk of losing a significant portion of f your investment.
-Initial share price: \$, the closing price of t he underlying shares on the pa ricing date Final share price: The closing price of the underlying shares on the valuation date Share performance factor: The final share price divided by the initial share price Share percent increase: The final share price minus the initial share price, divided by the initial share price Leveraged return amount: $10 \times$ the share percent increase \times the leverage factor Leverage factor: 300.00% Maximum return at maturity: The maximum return at maturity will be determined on the pricing date and will be at least \$2.00 per security (20.00% of the stated principal amount).
-The payment at maturity per security will not exceed \$10.00 plus the maximum return at maturity.
-Listing: The securities will not be l isted on any securities exchar ıge CUSIP / ISIN: 17322X599 / US17322X5995 Underwriter: Citigroup Global Markets Inc. ("CGMI"), an affiliate of the issuer, acting as principal Underwriting fee and issue price: Issue price(1)(2) Underwriting fee Proceeds to issuer Per security : \$10 \$0.175(2) \$9.775 \$0.05(3) Total : \$ \$ \$
+KEY TERMS Underlying shares: Shares of the Energy Select Sector SPDR® Fund (NYSE Arca symbol: "XLE") (the "underlying share issuer" or "ETF") Aggregate stated principal amount: \$14,132,410 Stated principal amount: \$10 per security Pricing date: December 30, 2014 Issue date: January 5, 2015 Valuation date: March 30, 2016, subject to p if certain market disruption of - not a scheduled trading day or Maturity date: April 4, 2016 Payment at maturity: For each \$10 stated principal amount security you hold at maturity: If the final share price is greater than the initial share price: \$10 + the leveraged return amount, subject to the maximum return at maturity If the final share price is less than or equal to the initial share price: \$10 × the share performance factor If the final share price declines from the initial share price, your payment at maturity will be less, and possibly significantly less, than the \$10 stated principal amount per security.
+You should not invest in the securities unless you are willing and able to bear the risk of losing a significant portion of your investment.
+Initial share price: \$79.76, the closing price of the underlying shares on the pricing date Final share price: The closing price of the underlying shares on the valuation date Share performance factor: The final share price divided by the initial share price Share percent increase: The final share price minus the initial share price, divided by the initial share price Leveraged return amount: $10 \times$ the share percent increase \times the leverage factor Leverage factor: 300.00% Maximum return at maturity: \$2.075 per security (20.75% of the stated principal amount).
+Because of the maximum return at maturity, the payment at maturity will not exceed \$12.075 per security.
+Listing: The securities will not be listed on any securities exchange CUSIP / ISIN: 17322X599 / US17322X5995 Underwriter: Citigroup Global Markets In c. ("CGMI"), an affiliate of the issuer, acting as principal Underwriting fee and issue price: Issue price(1)(2) Underwriting fee Proceeds to issuer Per security: \$10 \$0.175(2) \$9.775 \$0.05(3) Total: \$14,132,410 \$317,979.225 \$13,814,430.775

-(1) Citigroup Inc. currently expects that the estimated value of the securities on the pricing date will be between \$9.530 and \$9.680 per security, which will be less than the issue price.
+(1) On the date of this pricing supplement, the estimated value of the securities is \$9.672 per security, which is less than the issue price.
 The estimated value of the securities is based on CGMI's proprietary pricing models and our internal funding rate.
 It is not an indication of actual profit to CGMI or other of our affiliates, nor is it an indication of the price, if any, at which CGMI or any other person may be willing to buy the securities from you at any time after issuance.
-See "Valuation of the Securities" in this preliminary pricing supplement.
+See "Valuation of the Securities" in this pricing supplement.